-- Size: Lean-tos can be small – capable of growing a growbag of tomatoes or a few tender plants – or as big as you want.
-Or, to be accurate, as big as the wall.
+Size: Lean-tos can be small – capable of growing a growbag of tomatoes or a few tender plants – or as big as

 A potting shed is a special shed with a purpose of its very own.
 It is designed for us gardeners who love to grow-your-own, nurture seedlings into plants and spend hours pottering in the shed.
 Perhaps they should be called pottering sheds instead?
 Here we look at a few different potting shed designs that allow us pottering gardeners the best environment and storage for growing.

 Potting sheds are the perfect solution to growing seedlings and plants in a garden where there isn’t space for a dedicated greenhouse.
 Combining the best of both worlds, you will have plenty of space for all your storage needs and masses of growing area to raise your tender seedlings.